Mohnki/UmpiluziFirePermits/replit.md

 5. Run `npm run dev` to start the development server
 6. Access the application at the provided URL

+## Recent Changes

+### Compartment API Enhancement (July 2025)
+- **Added compartment field support** to the Fire Permit API and documentation
+- **Enhanced API filtering** with compartment parameter for all permit endpoints
+- **Updated comprehensive documentation** including response structure examples
+- **Implemented compartment filtering** in Firebase service with case-insensitive search
+- **Enhanced API documentation** with interactive testing capabilities for compartment filtering

+The compartment field allows users to specify and filter permits by specific sections within farms or areas where burns will occur (e.g., "C-14B", "Section A", etc.).

+## API Documentation Updates

+The API now fully supports compartment filtering through:
+- Query parameter: `compartment` - Filter by compartment number or section identifier
+- Response field: `compartment` - Compartment number or section within the farm/area
+- Interactive testing buttons in the web documentation
+- Comprehensive examples in both web and markdown documentation

 ## Next Steps for Development

 1. Implement the API routes for user registration and authentication